Even if you do everything right, there is a risk that you could end up involved in a serious traffic accident.

 2. Secure Relevant Evidence & Be Ready to Build a Case

-Similar to most other U.S. states, motor vehicle accident claims in Georgia are based on fault.
+Similar to most other U.S. states, motor vehicle accident claims in Georgia are based personal or bodily injury claims not on fault.

-To hold a defendant — and their insurance company — legally liable for an accident, you must establish negligence.
+To hold a defendant — and their all car insurance company) — legally liable for an all car accident claims, you must establish negligence for other party’s actions.

 In an auto accident claim, relevant evidence can come in a wide range of different forms, including: